sharc-lab/lightningsim-doc/docs/source/tutorial/ex3-deadlock.rst

   lightningsim ~/examples/example-3/solution1

+Hold :kbd:`Ctrl` and click the link printed in the terminal to open the LightningSim UI in your default browser.

 **Step 3.** Within Vitis HLS, click the green play button to synthesize the design.

 Wait for synthesis to complete. *Is there any indication of whether this design might deadlock?*